beatobongco/Stanford-Machine-Learning/README.md

-** important: I have stopped update these notes after finding that reviewing through [Anki](https://apps.ankiweb.net/) is more effective.
+** important: I have stopped updating these notes after finding that reviewing through [Anki](https://apps.ankiweb.net/) is more effective.
 An updated Anki Deck Package (.apkg) is indluded in this repo. **

 # Stanford Machine Learning